al63/SublimeFiles/README.md

 __Installation__

-Sublime Files can be installed through Sublime Package Control
+Sublime Files can be installed through Sublime Package Control.

 ----------